christopherpow/nesicide/test_roms/cpu_interrupts_v2/readme.txt

 2-nmi_and_brk
 -------------
-NMI behavior when it interrupts BRK
+NMI behavior when it interrupts BRK.
+Occasionally fails on NES due to PPU-CPU synchronization.

 Result when run:
 NMI BRK --